Your Own Real Estate Crowdfunding vs Third-Party Platforms

-Those familiar with crowdfunding, in general, might be wondering if it’s beneficial to have your own real estate crowdfunding vs third-party platforms.
+Those familiar with crowdfunding, in general, might be wondering if it’s beneficial to have your own real estate crowdfunding vs. third-party platforms.

 The aim of real estate crowdfunding is to reach a fund target for your project.
 Fees are a major barrier when comparing your own real estate crowdfunding vs third-party platforms.
-Your own crowdfunding real estate platform yields greater returns due to less fees, and the setup is relatively simple.
+Your own crowdfunding real estate platform yields greater returns due to lower fees, and the setup is relatively simple.

 There are many benefits to crowdfunding, and you can explore more of the features of your own crowdfunding platform here, but to begin with, let’s go over a few of those.

 One of the main benefits of crowdfunding is that it provides access to real estate capital for individuals and businesses that may not be able to secure traditional forms of real estate financing.